Witiko/scm-at-arqmath3/README.md

         - [ ] The text and LaTeX formats with positional `word2vec` embeddings for math
         - [ ] The text and Tangent-L formats with non-positional `word2vec` embeddings for math
         - [ ] The text and Tangent-L formats with positional `word2vec` embeddings for math (primary)
-    - [ ] Evaluate ColBERT using text + LaTeX format with `roberta-base` embeddings
-        - [ ] Using one nearest word embedding
-        - [ ] Using optimal number of k nearest word embeddings
-    - [ ] Evaluate ColBERT using text + LaTeX format with tuned `roberta-base` embeddings
-        - [ ] Using one nearest word embedding
-        - [ ] Using optimal number of k nearest word embeddings

  [3]: 01-prepare-dataset.ipynb
  [4]: https://colab.research.google.com/drive/1sc-JuE5SuU-vDZhqwWwPmFlxmEjReEN3